Hilbert-Poincar\'e series of matroid Chow rings and intersection cohomology: Introduction

 \subsection{Outline}

 The paper is organized as follows.
 In Section~\ref{sec:two} we review all the necessary background on matroids, $\gamma$-positivity, and the definitions of the derangement polynomials and the (binomial) Eulerian polynomials.
 In Section~\ref{sec:three} we discuss the Chow ring and augmented Chow ring.
 The validity of Theorem~\ref{thm:main-recursion-defi-H-and-uH}, Theorem~\ref{thm:intro-main0}, and Theorem~\ref{thm:correcthpseries} is a consequence of Theorem~\ref{thm:intrinsic-main-body} and Theorem~\ref{thm:convolution-reduced-char-poly}.
 We prove the part of Theorem~\ref{thm:main-gamma-positivity} asserting $\gamma$-positivity for $\uH_\M(x)$ and $\H_\M(x)$ in Theorem~\ref{thm:gamma-positivity-uH-H}.
 The discussion on incidence algebras and the formulas for uniform matroids happens in Section \ref{subsec:incidence-uniform}; this includes the verification of the conjecture of Hameister, Rao, and Simpson and the proof of Theorem~\ref{thm:uniform-formulas-main}.
 The proof of Theorem~\ref{thm:intro-hz} is briefly motivated in Section~\ref{subsec:haglund-zhang}, but mostly deferred to Appendix~\ref{appendixb}.
-The valuativeness property is discussed in Section~\ref{subsec:valuations} and Theorem~\ref{thm:dominance-uniform-main} in Section~\ref{subsec:dominance-uniform}.
+Theorem~\ref{thm:dominance-uniform-main} is discussed in Section~\ref{subsec:dominance-uniform}.
 In Section~\ref{sec:four} we put our attention on the Kazhdan--Lusztig invariants.
 We establish the $\gamma$-positivity of the $Z$-polynomial as Theorem~\ref{thm:z-is-gamma-positive}.
-We provide explicit counterexamples for the equivariant $\gamma$-positivity and prove a deletion formula for the equivariant $Z$-polynomial in Theorem~\ref{thm:equivariant-deletion-formula}.
 In Section~\ref{sec:five} we collect some concluding remarks revolving around Conjecture~\ref{conj:real-rootedness}.
 In particular, we prove the real-rootedness of $\H_{\M}(x)$ when $\M$ is a uniform matroid via a construction due to Haglund and Zhang; additionally, we pose some conjectures and problems, discuss some aspects of total positivity, and survey the consequences of Koszulness of the Chow ring and augmented Chow ring of a matroid applied to the Hilbert series of our interest.